Things founders probably ought to know about venture capital.

 The first rule of finance is never run out of cash.

-One of the key lessons taught in business school is how a profitable company can go broke.
-It highlights your cash cycle and how just because you are unit profitable, doesn’t mean you get paid before you have to pay.
+Just because you are unit profitable, doesn’t mean you get paid before you have to pay.
+You can be profitable and go broke.
 This isn’t intuitive for many people.

 Neither are the economics of scaling.
 You can only scale as fast as you can cycle your cash for growth (see Your Magic Ratio below).